Vehicle crossovers or dropped kerbs

 Unsuccessful applications

-When asking for a review, you will need to clearly set out the reasons why you consider the criteria was not correctly applied.
+If your application has been declined, you can ask for the decision to be reviewed.
+In your request, you will need to clearly set out the reasons why you consider the criteria was not correctly applied.
 Your review will be investigated by a senior engineer, who will aim to respond within 10 workings days of having received your request.
 Their decision will be final.

-Information for new contractors
+Information for prospective new contractors

 We often get requests from companies who wish to join our list of approved contractors.

 Surrey County Council has a formal procurement process which determines our list of contractors who can carry out dropped kerb (vehicle crossover) works for Surrey residents.
+As part of this, all contractors will be assessed on their suitability for providing such works in Surrey.

 More information can be found on our webpage about supplying the council.